Medial and Lateral Thigh Lifts

 - Individuals committed to leading a healthy lifestyle including proper nutrition and fitness

-One common technique used for a thigh lift places incisions in the groin, extending downward wrapping around the back of the thigh.
+A medial thigh lift places incisions in the groin, extending downward wrapping around the back of the thigh.
 The underlying tissue matrix will be reshaped and tightened, and skin will be reduced and redraped resulting in more proportionate and smoother body contours.
+Liposuction is performed at the same time to reduce the girth of the thigh.

 You may qualify for a minimal incision medial thigh lift which involves an incision only in the groin area.
 Your surgeon will determine what’s appropriate.